chloequinto/EncodeFlix/README.md

 This web app generates a view of several movies that the user can rate 1-5.
 After logout, the app spawns a python script to generate the most highly recommended  movies for the user.
 When the user logs back in, the home page will have the most recommended movies from the model.

-Architecutrally, the deep autoencoder has two hidden layers

 ### Requirements
 To set up EncodeFlix on your server, you will need Python3 and NodeJS.
 In addition, you should have installed NPM and PIP for installing necessary libraries